 History of Hamburg

-In 1806, after the collapse of the Holy RomanHamburg Empire retained their privileges and actually became a city-state, but in 1810 was occupied by Napoleon's troops.
-However, the board of the French, very negative impact on the economic development of the city, was short-lived.
-In 1814, Russian troops liberated Hamburg and the city regained its independence, the guarantee of which have been officially declared in 1815 at the Congress of Vienna.
-From 1814 to 1866 Hamburg was a member of the so-called German Confederation, from 1866 to 1871 - member of the North German Confederation, and from 1871 to 1918 - part of the German Empire and its main «sea gate".
-Its autonomous status of the city has managed to keep in the time of the Weimar Republic (1919-1933).
+In 1806, after the collapse of the Holy Roman Empire, Hamburg retained its privileges and actually became a city-state, but already in 1810 it was occupied by Napoleon's troops.
+True, the rule of the French, which had a very negative impact on the economic development of the city, was short-lived.
+In 1814, Russian troops liberated Hamburg, and the city regained its independence, the guarantees of which were officially declared in 1815 at the Vienna Congress.
+From 1814 to 1866, Hamburg was a member of the so-called German Confederation, from 1866 to 1871 - a member of the Northern German Confederation, and from 1871 to 1918 - part of the German Empire and its main «sea gate».
+The city managed to maintain its autonomous status during the Weimar Republic (1919-1933).

-During World War II Hamburgrepeatedly bombed, as a result of which a considerable part of the city was destroyed.
-From 1945 to 1949 Hamburg was occupied by British troops, and then became part of the Federal Republic of Germany.
-"The Iron Curtain" is just 50 km to the east of Hamburg, certainly had a major impact on reducing the commercial attractiveness of the city and its role in world trade.
-A significant rise in the economic development of the city began after German unification in 1990.
+During the Second World War, Hamburg was repeatedly bombed, as a result of which a significant part of the city was destroyed.
+From 1945 to 1949, Hamburg was occupied by British troops, after which it became part of the Federal Republic of Germany. «Iron curtain» passing only 50 km east of Hamburg, undoubtedly had a great impact on reducing the commercial attractiveness of the city and its role in world trade.
+A significant rise in the economic development of the city began after the unification of Germany in 1990..

 Today Hamburg is an important financial and industrial center of Germany, as well as a major transport hub..